Immigration to South Africa: Immigration Facts and Figures

-In 2019, there were 4.2 million international migrants in South Africa (this figure is unconfirmed and probably exaggerated How many immigrants live in South Africa?).
-This constitutes about 7.2% of the entire population, and out of this group around 2 million are women.
-The total net migration rate is increasing by 2.5 percent.
 The rate of female immigration has been expanding since post-colonialism.
-The most present age groups among both male and female migrants range from 25 to 34 and 35–44.
-There were approximately 370 thousand refugees in South Africa in 2019, the majority of which originate from neighboring Sub-Saharan African countries.
+Themost present age groups among both male and female migrants range from 25 to 34 and 35–44.

-Migrants residing in South Africa pay over $1 billion (USD) in remittances, accounting for 0.2% of the nation's total economy (measured by GDP).
-The highest levels of remittances received from South Africa are respectively in Mozambique, Lesotho, Eswatini (also known: Swaziland), Botswana, and Malawi.
+The highest levels of remittances received from South Africa are respectively in Mozambique, Lesotho, Eswatini, Botswana, and Malawi.
 Immigrants tend to be more highly skilled than non-foreign populations.
-However, it is common for a highly skilled worker to be limited to lowly-skilled work upon immigrating to South Africa.
-The most common sectors immigrants work in are casual work, restaurant, manufacturing, and construction.
+However, it is common for a highly-skilled worker to be limited to low-skilled work upon immigrating to South Africa.
+The most common sectors immigrants work in are casual work, restaurants (hospitality), manufacturing, and construction.
 Around 10 percent of this group is unemployed, which is significantly lower than the average unemployment rate of South Africans.
+Research has consistently found that immigrants in South Africa experience lower unemployment rates than the South African-born population.
+Earlier research by Sibanda (2008) found that approximately 10% of immigrants were unemployed and that immigrants were concentrated in sectors such as hospitality, manufacturing, construction and casual labour.
+More recent analysis, using South African census data, found that naturalised immigrants and foreign nationals generally engage more successfully with the labour market than locals on average.

 The 2014 HSBC Expat Experience Report ranked South Africa 14th in their league table based on expat experiences.

 Black Africans compose about 79.6% (2007 est.) of the population and represent different ethnic groups, including Zulu, Xhosa, Ndebele, Tsonga, Venda, Pedi, Sotho, Tswana and Swazi, as well as recent immigrants from other parts of Africa (particularly Zimbabwe, Nigeria and Democratic Republic of Congo).
 Whites compose 9.1% (2007 est), being the descendants of Dutch, French, British, Irish, and German settlers who began arriving at the Cape from the mid- to late 17th century, immigrants from Europe who arrived in South Africa in the twentieth century, and Portuguese who left the former Portuguese colonies of southern Africa (Angola and Mozambique) after their independence in the mid-1970s.
 Coloureds (8.8%, 2007 est) are mixed-race people primarily descended from the earliest settlers, their slaves, and the indigenous peoples.
 The remaining 2.4% are categorized as 'Indian/Asian', including the descendants of Indian indentured sugar estate workers and traders who came to South Africa in the mid-19th (particularly around Natal), as well as a few Chinese South Africans (approximately 250,000 - 350,000).

 Immigration assumptions by Statistics South Africa to South Africa based on race.
 Negative numbers represent net migration from South Africa to other countries.